b-tomasz/Simplify-Home-Automation/Documentation/02-install.md

 <img src="Images/install/Install001.png" alt="Choose install" width="500"/>

-The System will now chek a few parameters.
+The System will now check a few parameters.
 Like the following:
 - your systems architecture
 - if your System is up-to-date